How Fledge Works

 The Fledge Philosophy

 Most budgeting apps track where your money went.
 Fledge tells your money where to go.
-The idea is simple: every time you get paid, you already know exactly how much goes to savings, how much goes to investments, how much covers your bills, and how much is left for you to spend freely.
+The idea is simple: every time you get paid, you already know exactly how much goes to savings, how much goes to investments, how much covers your bills, and how much is left for you to spend.
+It's a focused planning layer that works on its own or alongside whatever tools you already use.

 Fledge is built around the paycheck-first model.
 Instead of budgeting monthly and hoping the math works out, you plan per paycheck.
 This means every time money hits your account, you have a clear action plan — no guesswork, no anxiety.